CAR-T Cells RNA Silencing Guide

 Chimeric Antigen Receptor (CAR) T cells represent a revolutionary cancer immunotherapy approach, redirecting T cells to target tumor antigens through engineered receptors.
 A functional CAR consists of an extracellular single-chain variable fragment (scFv) for antigen recognition, a hinge region, a transmembrane domain, one or more costimulatory domains (CD28 or 4-1BB for second-generation CARs), and the CD3ζ signaling domain for T cell activation.

-Despite remarkable clinical successes in hematologic malignancies, CAR-T cells face critical manufacturing and therapeutic challenges: T cell exhaustion during the 7-14 day expansion phase, transfection-induced toxicity when introducing gene modifications, target antigen-mediated fratricide (particularly for CD7-targeting and CD5-targeting CARs), poor persistence in solid tumor microenvironments, and manufacturing costs exceeding $400,000-$500,000 per patient dose.
+Despite remarkable clinical successes in hematologic malignancies, CAR-T cells face critical manufacturing and therapeutic challenges: T cell exhaustion during the 7-14 day expansion phase, transfection-induced toxicity when introducing gene modifications, target antigen-mediated fratricide (particularly for CD7-targeting and CD5-targeting CARs), poor persistence in solid tumor microenvironments, and commercial pricing of $373,000-$475,000 per treatment.

 Critical Challenges in CAR-T Cell Manufacturing and Function